michbud98/Thargoid-Kill-Counter-WinForm/README.md

 # Thargoid-Kill-Counter
 ## Features
  - Calculates thargoid kills while playing Elite Dangerous
- - Saves screenshot of when player kills any Thargoid Interceptor variant (must be enabled in settings)
+ - Saves screenshot of Thargoid Interceptor variant when player kills it(must be enabled in settings)

 ## Usage
 ### Download and first run